Duarte scores 25 as No. 17 Oregon beats Utah 79-73 - WHIZ News

 The Utes’ last chance to pull an upset came when Riley Battin buried a 3-pointer to cut Oregon’s lead to 70-68 with 1:40 left.
 Chandler Lawson answered with a layup on the other end and the Ducks made seven free throws in the final minute to close out a hard-fought win.

+“The ball was moving, we were clicking,” Allen said.
+“They picked up the pressure in the second half and took us out of our rhythm a little bit.”

 Utah executed flawlessly on offense for large stretches of the first half.
-The Utes employed a combination of great ball movement, precision passing, and accurate shooting to keep Oregon on its heels.
+The Utes used a combination of great ball movement, precision passing, and accurate shooting to keep Oregon on its heels.

 The Utes made 10 consecutive shots over the final 6 1/2 minutes before halftime to carve out a 10-point lead on the Ducks.
 As a team, Utah shot 67% from the floor during the first half and recorded 13 assists on 18 baskets.